vetonmilaimi/buzeqeshja-ai-generated/README.md

-# Buzëqeshja - Dental Clinic Landing Page
+# Klinika Ime - Dental Clinic Landing Page

 > 🤖 **This project was fully created using AI tools** - demonstrating the power of AI-assisted web development.